 Jean has made an outstanding contribution to the New Zealand Statistics Association.
 She has held many roles, including President (1991-93), Secretary-Treasurer (1962-63) and Secretary (1987-88).
 She was also a founding member of the Education Committee, serving on the committee for many years.
 Jean was made a life member of the Association in 2006.

 Jean has led the way for women in statistics in New Zealand.
 In 1993 she was awarded the New Zealand Suffrage Centennial Medal in recognition of her work encouraging young women to further their studies in mathematics and statistics.
 In 2017, she was selected as one of the Royal Society Te Apārangi’s “150 women in 150 words“, which celebrated the contributions of women to knowledge in New Zealand.
 Furthermore, she was instrumental in the publication of a book, Women with maths: making a difference, which tells the story of New Zealand women for whom a knowledge of statistics or mathematics had enabled an interesting career or lifestyle.

 Jean spent 30 years working for the Department of Scientific and Industrial Research.
 She used New Zealand’s first scientific computer, an Elliot 503, enabling analyses that had not been practical before and a much wider use of experimental design methods.
 After 1992, when the Applied Mathematics Division of the DSIR was closed down, she established her own consulting company and continued to work applying a statistical approach to problem solving in general.

-If you have any queries about making a nomination/application for this award please email Matthew Schofield.
+If you have any queries about making a nomination/application for this award please email the Convenor of the Awards Committee.